 If you’re looking for a women’s wetsuit for cold water temperatures and want something that has a great range of motion, take a look at this option from Scubapro.

 This suit is easy to get on and off thanks to the glideskin seals and zippers on the neck, wrists, and ankles as well as the diagonal back YKK zipper with long tether cord.
-The suit also features a thigh zip pocket, double blind stitched outer seams to make them extra watertight and durable shoulder and knee pads for added protection and a long lasting suit.
+It also features a thigh zip pocket, double blind stitched outer seams to make them extra watertight and durable shoulder and knee pads for added protection and durability.

 If you need the best 7mm wetsuit for diving, this option from Scubapro is of a super high quality with some helpful features to give you added warmth and performance.